padasio/padas-docs/docs/pdl-quick-reference.md

 PDL is a domain-specific language designed for data processing, with features including querying, evaluation, filtering, renaming, and correlation of streaming event data.
 A PDL expression consists of a combination of zero to many expressions and zero or one correlation statement separated by a pipe '`|`' character.
 PDL syntax requires fields to be available in JSON object that it compares against and supports nested JSON objects/fields with dotted notation (e.g. `field.subfield.anothersubfield` etc.)

 ## Syntax
 PDL can contain one or more expressions and zero or one correlation statement separated by a pipe `|` character.
 Output from an expression or correlation statement becomes the input for the expression that comes after the pipe `|`.
-Below are some generic structure examples.
+Below grammar represents some generic grammar usage.
 ```
 <expression> | <expression> | ...
 <correlation> | <expression> | <expression> | ...